aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Home Appliances/kitchen/readme.md

   - order a cup of coffee (with possibility control of quantity of coffee in the cup)
   -  grind coffee beans.

 To all those looking for a LCD touch solutions, this PCB features a connection to NEXTION LCD panels so one car order a cup of coffee using the LCD Touch.
 This PCB can be powered using 220V AC or regular 5V DC.
-Control of the coffee machine can be made using a 220V relays.
+Control of the coffee machine can be made using 220V relays.

 <p align="center">
 <img src="https://github.com/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/blob/main/designs/pcb_front.png" height="150">